-- d) The CRA reserves the right to "retire" any competition number at any time, and for any reason.
-Once a number is retired, no future racer from the organization may be assigned that competition number. - e) Prior year Top 10 novices may use a GREEN (Pantone 349) number plate with WHITE numbers using their CRA assigned competition number. - 6) NOVICES: Novice licenses will be issued to riders meeting the following qualifications: - a) New Riders that meet the criteria set by the New Rider Chiefs. - b) Applicants possessing a Novice license from a recognized road racing organization. - c) Renewals by Novice riders who have finished at least one CRA event in the past two years. - d) Renewals by Novices who were not bumped to expert. - e) Refer to sections 7, 8, and 9 for class legality and weight division structure. - f) Novice racers may only bump up one class when entering races.
-If a bumped racer is significantly slower than the leader's pace or their pace poses a safety hazard, they may be black flagged and barred from future races of that class and any higher class at the race steward's discretion. - g) During their first race weekend, New Riders cannot bump up a class. - Novices aged 17 years and younger are limited to GP2 class machinery or below and are not eligible to bump above GP2 classed races. - 7) EXPERTS: Expert licenses will be issued to riders meeting the following qualifications: - a) Applicants possessing an Expert license from a recognized road racing organization. - b) Renewals by expert riders who have finished at least one CRA event in the past three years. - c) Any Novice, who in the opinion of the Board of Directors, has attained Expert performance levels. - d) Novices who were in the top 25% of the novice season point totals for one or more of the competition weight divisions (i.e. Featherweight, Ultralight, Lightweight, Welterweight, Middleweight, Heavyweight, Unlimited) with a minimum of 9 point earners in the class and must have a top 10 finish in a sprint race.
+- a) Numbers 1 through 10 are reserved for the Top 10 Experts and are not available for assignment, even if those riders elect not to use them. - b) Competition numbers will be assigned, by the CRA Membership Director, on a first-come first-served basis - 1 number per person.
+If a racer wishes to use the same competition number they used in the previous race season they must request this on their CRA Membership Application, and have their application postmarked or received and membership dues paid by the February deadline. - c) There will be no "holding" of numbers from year-to-year with the exception of the previous race season's Top 10 Experts competition numbers. - d) The CRA reserves the right to "retire" any competition number at any time, and for any reason.
+Once a number is retired, no future racer from the organization may be assigned that competition number. - e) Prior year Top 10 novices may use a GREEN (Pantone 349) number plate with WHITE numbers using their CRA assigned competition number. - 6) NOVICES: Novice licenses will be issued to riders meeting the following qualifications: - New Riders that meet the criteria set by the New Rider Chiefs. - b) Applicants possessing a Novice license from a recognized road racing organization. - c) Renewals by Novice riders who have finished at least one CRA event in the past two years. - d) Renewals by Novices who were not bumped to expert. - e) Refer to sections 7, 8, and 9 for class legality and weight division structure. - f) Novice racers may only bump up one class when entering races.
+If a bumped racer is significantly slower than the leader's pace or their pace poses a safety hazard, they may be black flagged and barred from future races of that class and any higher class at the race steward's discretion. - g) During their first race weekend, New Riders cannot bump up a class.

+- 7) EXPERTS: Expert licenses will be issued to riders meeting the following qualifications: - a) Applicants possessing an Expert license from a recognized road racing organization. - b) Renewals by expert riders who have finished at least one CRA event in the past three years. - c) Any Novice, who in the opinion of the Board of Directors, has attained Expert performance levels. - d) Novices who were in the top 25% of the novice season point totals for one or more of the competition weight divisions (i.e. Featherweight, Ultralight, Lightweight, Welterweight, Middleweight, Heavyweight, Unlimited) with a minimum of 9 point earners in the class and must have a top 10 finish in a sprint race.
 Points earned in Supersport, superbike, and grand prix will be combined for purposes of assessing which novice riders will advance to expert status the following season.
-New riders will not be advanced to expert status without demonstrated ability and petitioning the Board of Directors.

-- e) Novices with 1 year or less experience will not be advanced to Expert status without demonstrated ability and petitioning the Board of Directors. - f) Expert racers may bump up two classes when entering races, based on the bike's minimum class.
+New riders will not be advanced to expert status without demonstrated ability and petitioning the Board of Directors. - e) Novices with 1 year or less experience will not be advanced to Expert status without demonstrated ability and petitioning the Board of Directors. - f) Expert racers may bump up two classes when entering races, based on the bike's minimum class.
 If a bumped racer is significantly slower than the leader's pace or their pace poses a safety hazard they may be black flagged and barred from future races of that class and any higher class at the race steward's discretion.